-ECN399 SPECIAL TOPICS IN ECONOMICS // 3 CREDITS PREREQUISITES: APPROVAL OF THE DEAN
+ECN399 SPECIAL TOPICS IN ECONOMICS // 3 CREDITS

-This course is open only by arrangement with the Dean of the College of Business, Management, and Economics.
+PREREQUISITES: APPROVAL OF THE PROGRAM ADMINISTRATOR This course is open only by arrangement with the Program Administrator or Dean of the College of Business, Management, and Economics.
 Courses in this area will address a current or timely topic or those that are foreseen to be one-time offerings.
 Special topics course offerings can vary from term to term.
 Students can propose a special topics course in this area.